guinn8/aliquot/readme.md

 Aliquot
 ==========

+Documentation can be found at: `https://guinn8.github.io/aliquot/html/index.html` or `docs/index.html`

 This repo contains several project, most related to sieve the sum-of-proper divisors function.
 More details can be found in detailed src documentation.
 PDF's are my writings on the subject of k-parent aliquot numbers.

 pomyang_kparent counts the occurrence of k-parent numbers, by far the most developed.